Pyman11/nitk-stockiq/README.md

 The files on the repo must be extracted and saved in a folder.
 For running the program, main.py must be run.
 A window will appear after a few seconds, allowing the user to access the features of the software.

+## References

+1. The generative AI model used was Gemini through the python API. (https://ai.google.dev/gemini-api/docs/text-generation?lang=python)
+2. WxPython was used to create the GUI framework. (https://docs.wxpython.org)
+3. Matplotlib was used for plotting graphs (https://matplotlib.org/stable/index.html)
+4. Yfinance was used to gather stock related data (https://pypi.org/project/yfinance)